No. If you have to ask such a question, the answer is no.

 It’s important to remember that this is a fight we’re all in together.
 No one ever benefits from consistently not getting enough sleep and no one ever benefits from preventing anyone else to consistently get enough either.

-If you’re a kid or teenager in school and have to wake up every morning at 6:30 to be educated by the worst education system, protest using your whatever limited means you have available.
+If you’re a kid or teenager in school and have to wake up every morning at 6:303 to be educated by the worst education system, protest using whatever limited means you have available.
 You’re being abused by a system that doesn’t care for your health.
 Fight back!

-If you study at an university where you have to wake up early, skip those lectures if your sleep is on the line.
-If you’re under slept you’ll not learn anything anyway.
-Or potentially quit altogether.
+If you study at a university where you have to wake up early, skip those lectures if your sleep is on the line.
+If you’re underslept, you’ll not learn anything anyway.4 Or potentially quit altogether.

 If you regularly get 6-7 hours of sleep or less because your job or boss demands too much, just quit.
-No respectable job or decent boss should ask this from you.
-You’ll be doing better work if you work less hours well rested.
-Only idiotic managers would not recognize this.
-Also consider becoming an entrepreneur for better long-term freedom in your life – one that should definitely include sleep with no alarms.
+No respectable job or decent boss should ask this of you.
+You’ll be doing better work if you work fewer hours well rested.5 Only idiotic managers would not recognize this.
+Also, consider becoming an entrepreneur for better long-term freedom in your life, one that should definitely include sleep with no alarms.

 Suppose you sleep 8 hours a day like a normal person, then you can work 10-12 hours in the rest of the day if you’re really motivated.